Solar Panel Removal and Reinstallation for Roof Work

 Working with qualified solar professionals ensures your system is properly disconnected, stored, and reinstalled so it performs as it should once the roof project is complete.
 With the GreenLancer, you can be confident your roof and solar system are both in good hands.

-A solar detach and reset service is more than just lifting panels off your roof.
-It’s a detailed process that requires careful handling to protect both your equipment and your home.
+A solar detach and reset service isn’t just about basic solar panel removal.
+It’s a step-by-step process designed to protect your home, your roof, and your solar investment.
 Here’s how professional solar panel removal and reinstallation are typically done:

-1. System shut down – The solar contractor powers down the inverter and safely disconnects the system from your home’s electrical panel.
+The contractor powers down the inverter and disconnects the solar system from your home’s electrical panel.
+This ensures the system is safe to handle before removing panels.

-3. Roofing work completed – With the panels out of the way, roofers can repair leaks, replace shingles, or install a brand-new roof.
+With the solar panel removal complete, roofers can safely repair leaks, replace shingles, or complete a

-How Solar Detach and Reset Affects Warranties and Insurance
+How Solar Panel Removal and Reset Affects Warranties and Insurance

 When your roof and solar system overlap, so do the warranties that protect them.
 If your roof needs work, it’s important to understand how a solar detach and reset can affect coverage.